hd2zm/hd2zm.github.io/_project/Used-Cars-Cost-Predictor.md

 For predicting a used car, it doesn't make sense to include luxury cars that are like new/new.
 I decided to remove those outliers that will affect my model significantly.
 Hence, I made sure that the max cost of the car in my data was $53,000.

-Even then, the car Cost still had a positive skew.
-I decided to use a log transform (ln) on Cost to get a normalized version of that category.
+Even then, the car cost still had a positive skew.
+I decided to use a log transform (ln) on cost to get a normalized version of that category.

 | Cost     | LogCost |
 | ---      | ---       |